-Your Minimum Expected Grade will be based on entry levels that you came to the Academy with from primary school, as well as your progress in Key Stage 3.
+Your minimum expected grade will be based on any entry levels that you came to the Academy with from primary school, as well as baseline assessments such as GL and CATs that you carried out early in Year 7.
 The government uses this information to determine what you should achieve at KS4.
 This is called your Progress 8 score.
 You should be aiming to achieve a positive Progress 8 score.
-Our targets will be set at a minimum of one grade higher than your Minimum Expected Grades to enable you to do this.
+Our targets will be set at a minimum of one grade higher than your minimum expected grade to enable you to do this.
 We are ambitious about your future and we want you to be too.